poctaviano/radtree/README.md

 I would like to thanks <a href='https://stackoverflow.com/users/1429402/fnord'>Fnord</a> for tem <a href='https://stackoverflow.com/questions/34803197/fast-b-spline-algorithm-with-numpy-scipy'>b-spline algorithm</a>.

+## Beta Version

+This package is in beta version.
+Some functionalities need to be improved.
+Since it calculates all the possible paths between all the points in the data provided, the processing time will increase drastically as the number of samples increase.
+By default, it' capped at 100 random samples maximum.
+To use all the data given, please use num_samples=None.

 ## Installation

 - Install `radtree` with pip :